Join Tech Prescient at Dine with AlphaSec III | 17 April 2026, Mumbai.

 Brinda Bhatt

-13 min read
+15 min read

 What Is Access Control in Cybersecurity?

 Importantly, access control forms the basis for the Zero Trust security model ("never trust, always verify") and regulatory compliance with standards such as HIPAA, SOX, and ISO 27001.
-And by practicing least privilege it assists in an organization's efforts to assess insider threat issues and improve operational risk management.
+And by practicing least privilege, it assists in an organization's efforts to assess insider threat issues and improve operational risk management.

-• Logical Access Control: This includes digital access controls such as file permissions, software restrictions, and operating system access controls to restrict access to data, applications, or network resources based on their login credentials (user levels, credentials) based on user roles.
 Together, these two forms of access controls create comprehensive access restrictions for both physical and cyber environments to enable modern enterprises to operate in a highly agile manner while ensuring adequate access and protection measures, including governance mechanisms.

-4 Major Types of Access Control
+What Are the 4 Types of Access Control?

 Type of Access control

-1. Discretionary Access Control (DAC)
+Discretionary Access Control (DAC)

-DAC is a flexible model, where the owner of the data has total control over which users can access collapsable access permissions.
-They can freely add or remove users and set permissions for users at their discretion, similar to the user responsibility seen in consumer file sharing services, including Google Drive and Dropbox.
-While DAC allows the ability for collaboration and is active in user autonomy, DAC brings a higher risk of potentially unauthorized access to data while allowing individuals within the organization to own the permissions, as there may not be any mandatory governance follow-up with data using DAC.
+Discretionary Access Control (DAC) allows data owners to decide who can access their files and what actions they can perform.
+They can freely add or remove users and set permissions for users at their discretion, similar to the user responsibility seen in consumer file-sharing services, including Google Drive and Dropbox.
+While DAC supports collaboration and high user autonomy, DAC brings a higher risk of potentially unauthorized access to data while allowing individuals within the organization to own the permissions, as formal governance and oversight are often limited in DAC-based environments.
 DAC works in environments that are highly creative or collaborative, but it should be closely monitored in organizational or enterprise settings.

-2. Mandatory Access Control (MAC)
+Mandatory Access Control (MAC)

-In MAC, any access decisions are based on established security labels (e.g. Confidential, Secret, Top Secret) that are assigned to both users and resources.
-Once the user logins they are tagged into the system with a digital (security) profile - a combination of access attributes that determines, based on the level of classification, what data they can access.
+Mandatory Access Control (MAC) enforces access decisions based on predefined security labels assigned by the system, not the user.
+Once a user authenticates, they are associated with predefined security attributes - a combination of access attributes that determine, based on the level of classification, what data they can access.
 Security labels must align with or match in order to grant access, making for highly controlled, traceable data flows.

 Because the permissions are not adjustable (non-negotiable) and centrally controlled, MAC limits the possibility for insider threats or accidental exposures of sensitive data.
-The price of this inflexibility, even for a very high-trust environment, is that it is not easily adaptable to fast-paced business types of environments that require operational flexibility.
+The trade-off of this inflexibility, even for a very high-trust environment, is that it is not easily adaptable to fast-paced business types of environments that require operational flexibility.

-3. Role-Based Access Control (RBAC)
+Role-Based Access Control (RBAC)

-RBAC is one of the most common access models used within enterprises.
-It provides access based on an individual’s user role in the enterprise (e.g., HR manager, IT administrator, Sales associate, etc.).
-Each role has a defined set of permissions that an enterprise maps to an individual’s user account, enabling scalable management of permissions and easier auditing.
+Role-Based Access Control (RBAC) is one of the most common access models used within enterprises.
+It provides access based on an individual's user role in the enterprise (e.g., HR manager, IT administrator, Sales associate, etc.).
+Each role has a defined set of permissions that an enterprise maps to an individual's user account, enabling scalable management of permissions and easier auditing.
 From an operational standpoint, RBAC enhances efficiency and supports simplified onboarding/offboarding workflows.
-However, understudied RBAC governance processes can result in role explosion with resultant over-permissioning with roles.
+However, poorly governed RBAC implementations can result in role explosion with resultant over-permissioning of roles.

-4. Attribute-Based Access Control (ABAC)
+Attribute-Based Access Control (ABAC)

 While ABAC has great potential, strong policy governance and oversight are needed for it to be utilized fully.
-When rules are defined correctly, but with conflicting attributes, organizations may grant over-permissions or, alternately, deny access.
+When rules are defined correctly, but with conflicting attributes, organizations may grant over-permissions or, alternatively, deny access.
 Documentation, testing, and validating ABAC are crucial.

 ModelDefinitionKey CharacteristicsExample Use Case

-DACAccess is granted by the data owner at their discretionUser-centric, flexible, but less secure, prone to inconsistent enforcementA member of the group shares a folder in Google Drive with a few selected collaborators.
+DACAccess is granted by the data owner at their discretionUser-centric, flexible, but less secure, prone to inconsistent enforcement

-MACAccess is enforced based on system-classified security labelsSystem-controlled, non-negotiable; ideal for highly classified dataAccess to "Top Secret" forms of documents with military-grade levels of clearance, by user clearance.
+Access to "Top Secret" forms of documents with military-grade levels of clearance, by user clearance.

 RBACAccess is assigned based on user roles within an organizationScalable, easy to manage and audit; widely adopted in enterprise environmentsHR managers access the payroll systems using pre-assigned HR roles.

-ABACAccess is determined by evaluating attributes (e.g., user, device, location, time)Context-aware, flexible, supports fine-grained policy enforcementDoctors access electronic health records from only hospital IPs while they are on duty/working.
+ABACAccess is determined by evaluating attributes (e.g., user, device, location, time)Context-aware, flexible, supports fine-grained policy enforcement

 Other Access Control Models to Know